+Following deployment and initial data collection, we conducted a preliminary evaluation of the live assessment system, combining multiple runs on collected student solutions with qualitative feedback from a domain expert.
+Figure~\ref{fig:architecture} illustrates the redesigned pipeline that directly addresses the systematic failure modes identified, each described below.
+While the diagram illustrates the general pipeline, each subject grader is specialized through tailored system prompts reflecting the distinct structure of that subject.
+For Computer Science exams, graders focus on algorithmic correctness and code evaluation, while Romanian Language graders for Subject III explicitly score formal qualities — grammar, expression, and compositional structure — separately from content, in direct response to initial findings.

+\begin{itemize} \item \textbf{Grading Inconsistency}: Score variance of up to 4 points across multiple runs on the same solution, indicating significant non-determinism even at low temperature settings. $\rightarrow$ \textit{The redesigned system grades each subject multiple times and selects the run closest to the median score.}

+\item \textbf{Arithmetic Errors in Score Aggregation}: Systematic errors when aggregating 15+ fractional sub-scores into a final grade, a well-documented LLM weakness on multi-step numerical tasks. $\rightarrow$ \textit{Score aggregation is delegated to a deterministic tool rather than the LLM itself.} \item \textbf{Context Overload}: Assessment quality degrades when the full exam, all solutions, and complete grading scheme are provided in a single prompt. $\rightarrow$ \textit{The redesigned system decomposes the exam by subject, grading each independently.} \item \textbf{Rubric Weighting Failure}: For language essays, the model ignored formal qualities (grammar, expression, structure) despite explicit barem allocations. $\rightarrow$ \textit{Specialized per-subject graders encode subject-specific rubric requirements for both content and form.} \end{itemize}

-\subsection{Validation Strategy}
+\section{Validation Strategy}

-The collected \textbf{student solutions} are central to the planned validation strategy, which aims to create a benchmark for evaluating various LLMs: \begin{enumerate} \item \textbf{Expert Human Grading}: Experienced teachers will grade the collected student solutions using the official grading schemes, establishing an expert-verified ground truth dataset for student performance on each item. \item \textbf{Offline LLM Evaluation Setup}: Using the stored questions, grading schemes, and the collected student solutions, we will systematically query various LLMs (Both proprietary like: Mistral, Gemini, OpenAI models, Claude models and open-source alternatives(Llama, Gemma....) offline to generate assessments for each student solution based on the official scheme. \item \textbf{Comparative Performance Analysis}: We will rigorously compare the assessments generated offline by these different LLMs against the expert ground truth grades.
-This will involve quantitative metrics (agreement scores, error analysis) and qualitative review to evaluate the accuracy, consistency, and specific failure modes of various models and prompting strategies for the Bacalaureat assessment task. \end{enumerate} This validation approach allows for a comprehensive evaluation of different AI assessment capabilities using the collected student data as the benchmark, rather than solely evaluating the live feedback engine.
+The collected student solutions form the foundation of the planned validation strategy, which aims to create a benchmark for evaluating various LLMs on the Bacalaureat assessment task: \begin{enumerate} \item \textbf{Expert Human Grading}: Experienced teachers will grade the collected student solutions using official grading schemes, establishing an expert-verified ground truth dataset. \item \textbf{Offline LLM Evaluation}: Using the stored questions, grading schemes, and student solutions, we will systematically query multiple LLMs offline — both proprietary (Gemini, GPT, Claude, Mistral) and open-source (Llama, Gemma, Deepseek) — to generate assessments for each solution. \item \textbf{Comparative Analysis}: LLM-generated assessments will be compared against expert grades using quantitative metrics (agreement scores, error analysis) and qualitative review, evaluating accuracy, consistency, and failure modes across models and prompting strategies. \end{enumerate}